To,

 In compliance with the requirements of SEBI Regulations, the Company

-has put in place a familiarization programme for the Independent Directors to familiarize
+has put in place a Familiarization programme for the Independent Directors to familiarize

 them with their role, rights and responsibility as Directors, the working of the Company,